It’s only March. Spring has barely begun, but every parent knows it’s time to start summer planning. And VBS is often at the core of those plans.

 Summers are what memories are made of, and that puts a lot of pressure on vacation and camp decisions.
 But the excessive options for summer are beyond overwhelming!
 There is a camp for every possible interest in the world, especially if your budget is limitless.
 After reading through countless camp lists and trying out a variety of them with my first two kids, I’ve definitely learned something…

-I will always say ‘yes’ to at least one VBS each summer, and that’s where my research led me after reading that FB post last week.
+I will always say ‘yes’ to at least one VBS each summer!
 I’m completely amazed by how much planning, time, and faith is put into vacation bible schools, and I am thrilled that my children get to experience that kind of joy.
 It moves me to tears every time I hear them singing the songs they learn in VBS, and I love it even more when I hear them relating what they learn in the summer to future Bible lessons throughout the year.

 And what makes VBS even better?
 The price tag (well.. the lack of one)!

-If you’re searching for a VBS to send your children to this summer, here is a list of some wonderful options in the Austin area and the Texas Hill Country that are currently open for registration:
+If you’re searching for a VBS to send your children to this summer, here is a list of some wonderful options in the Austin area and the Texas Hill Country that are currently or will soon be open for registration:

-Bethany Lutheran Church has VBS for preschool-aged children through 5th grade.
+Bethany Lutheran Church has VBS for PK3(potty-trained) through 5th grade.
 Theme: Stellar.
 Dates: June 19-23, 9 am – noon.
 Cost: $20, includes T-shirt.
 Registration is open.
 Other camps are available throughout summer for $300 per week.

 Spring Break takes on many different roles as you go through life.
 As a child, it represents freedom from school and, hopefully, a memorable family vacation.
 In college, it’s a week of clandestine partying and naïve independence.
 As a young professional, it means less traffic on your commute and sunset happy hours on a lively patio.

-However, when you become a parent of school-age kids, as the end of winter approaches, Spring Break equates PLANNING!
+The planning can become overwhelming, though.
 There are just too many options.
 Do we play hometown tourists?
 Blow our budget and go skiing?
-Road-trip and camp in the great outdoors?
+Take a road-trip and camp in the great outdoors?
 Rent a house on the beach?
 Or do we visit family or friends?
 It can be pretty daunting.

 BUT… the planning, pressure, and patience it takes to celebrate Spring Break is so worth it.
 After surviving those grueling winter months (spoken as a true Texan), Spring Break is a turning point from one season to the next.
-It represents the promise of less illness, sunny days, and plenty of opportunities to get out of your house.
+It represents the promise of less illness, sunny days, and plenty of opportunities to get outdoors.
 It’s a rite of passage throughout life, but it’s also the perfect pivot from too much screen time to too much sunscreen.

 If you’re still stuck in a planning rut, you’re in luck because I love to plan!
 Read on for some amazing, last-minute options that can be perfect for day trips or short stays in the Texas Hill Country.
 You can even have a completely FREE* staycation!